nannib/nbmultirag/README.md

 1) Run the install.bat file (it installs Tesseract, Ollama, LLama3.2 model and FFMpeg) - RESTART YOUR COMPUTER OR OPEN ANOTHER CMD WINDOW.
 2) In the framework follow the prompts (e.g. download a template).
 3) Create a workspace
 4) Choose an embedder (by default there is bert-base-italian-uncased for Italian and bert-base-uncased for English.
+You can use nomic-embed-text too.
 5) Add a folder that contains the documents to be indexed.
 6) Update the index.
 7) CHAT